devopshobbies/terraform-aws-solution-architect/README.md

 # Terraform AWS Solution Architect (TASA)

-If you want to learn aws solution architect, you need to start it as a code and kill all the topics,So let's stop talking and start rolling the ball
+If you want to learn aws solution architect, you need to start it as a code and kill all the topics,So let's stop talking and start rolling the ball.

 [01-IAM](https://github.com/devopshobbies/terraform-aws-solution-architect/tree/main/01-IAM)